goldman-gp-ebi/BOSS-RUNS/README.md

 There are 2 things to verify that the setup works:

-- (i) `readfish` is rejecting reads from all chromosomes, except for #20.
+1) `readfish` is rejecting reads from all chromosomes, except for #20.
 For this, we look at the observed read lengths:

 `readfish summary example.toml /path/to/sequencing/output/fastq_pass/`